 - You will not find a verb with literal translation to ‘like’ (Isn’t this strange, being a ‘romantic language’?)

-- On the other hand, there are two translations for the phrase “I love you” : Te amo (for lovers or closely-related family members) and te quiero (friendly gesture).
+- On the other hand, one can translate “I love you” as : Te amo (for lovers or closely-related family members) and te quiero (friendly gesture).

 Learning is not easy, so here we are to help you

 I know, learning the Spanish language and grammar can be hard.
 Don’t worry.
 Albert Learning is here to improve your understanding of the Spanish language.
 Our courses (designed for all levels), videos (learn Spanish for free) and infographics (learn Spanish with ease and in a fun way) will help you in learning and improving your reading, writing, listening and interaction skills.